Brad Little: Economic development and trade missions

 Little focused on economic development as lieutenant governor, helping persuade energy bar producer Clif Bar to build a new food manufacturing plant in Idaho in 2013.

 Little also took part in and led several trade missions.
 He led a Friendship Mission to the Basque Country in Spain in 2010, during which he met the President of the Basque Government Patxi López.
 During this meeting, Little and López agreed to establish a Basque Economic Development Office in Boise that "would provide resources and services for Idaho and Basque companies to ease collaboration on research, sales and collaborative programs."
-Later signed the Euskadi-Idaho Friendship Agreement, which affirms the friendship and cultural affinity between the Basque Country and Idaho, which has the largest Basque community outside Spain.
+Little later signed the Euskadi-Idaho Friendship Agreement, which affirms the friendship and cultural affinity between the Basque Country and Idaho, which has the largest Basque community outside Spain.

 Little was also a member of a 2011 Idaho trade delegation that traveled to Mexico and Brazil.
 After the trade mission, he said, "we found tremendous interest and opportunities in both countries for Idaho products and services … This trip strengthened key trade relationships and established new customers for Idaho businesses."
 The Idaho Department of Commerce estimated that the mission resulted in sales of more than $30 million.